tgirke/rcf/pages/manuals/manuals_hpcc-aws-cluster_operation.md

 ## Connecting to your cluster

-Note
-/path/to/your/key-file.pem = where you saved your AWS account key file
-<MasterPublicIP> = Master Public IP address from the cluster status
+Note - /path/to/your/key-file.pem = where you saved your AWS account key file MasterPublicIP = Master Public IP address from the cluster status

 ```bash
 ssh -i /path/to/your/key-file.pem ec2-user@<MasterPublicIP>